Estimated reading time: 5 minutes

 Actual Food Shelf Life

-The truth is, food will usually last up to a year beyond the expiration date.
-(Except for a few exceptions like brown rice and items with dairy).
-Canned food will often last several years longer (though it will have lost some of its nutritional value).
+The truth is, food will usually last up to a year beyond the expiration date (except for a few exceptions like brown rice and items with dairy).
+Canned food will often last several years or even decades longer.
 Just make sure the can isn’t dented, bulging or rusty.
-Other the other hand, if the can or package has been opened, then unless it’s a very long-lasting food like salt or sugar, you need to consume it within a few months.

 How to Store It